schoolofcities/urban-data-storytelling/urban-data-storytelling/urban-data-storytelling-importance/urban-data-storytelling-importance.md

 ## The uniqueness of urban data storytelling

-Storytelling is part of human life, key to building relationships and collective identity).
-We live in places where  we experience everyday life, and storytelling can strengthen the sense of belonging to our places and  neighbourhoods.
-The experience of crafting stories is typically a collaborative social exercise, involving both storyteller and audience, and in the process forges connections between communities and their environment, often bridging private and public spheres.
+Storytelling is part of human life, key to building relationships and collective identity).<sup>1</sup> We live in places where  we experience everyday life, and storytelling can strengthen the sense of belonging to our places and neighbourhoods.<sup>2</sup> The experience of crafting stories is typically a collaborative social exercise, involving both storyteller and audience, and in the process forges connections between communities and their environment, often bridging private and public spheres.<sup>3</sup>

 Effective data storytelling in cities similarly grows out of collaboration and builds connections to place.
 The process of selecting a dataset, constructing variables, and designing visualizations does not happen in a vacuum, but is based on community norms and draws from local meanings.
 Even if the data storyteller technically works alone, familiarity with the community and the place will shape ways of representing it.